Difference Between Historical Cost vs Fair Value

 - Professionals are needed for the fair value derivation while even Layman can derive the historical cost.

-- In the Balance sheet, Property plant and equipment are to be disclosed at Historical cost while Financial Instruments are to be disclosed at fair value.
+- In the Balance sheet, Property plant and equipment (PP&E) are to be disclosed at Historical cost while Financial Instruments are to be disclosed at fair value.

 - Historical cost derivation is easy and majorly readily available, while fair value calculation is highly complex and requires technical and niche skills.